the-cm-collective/k1s/docs/architecture.md

 ## Ingress: Caddy

 - Each app with `spec.ingress` gets a small site block written to `ops/dev/caddy/sites/<app>.caddy` (or configured root).
-- Reloads via `caddy reload --config <file|dir>`, optionally inside a container via `docker exec`.
+- Reloads via `caddy reload --config <file|dir>`, optionally inside a container via `docker|podman exec` (controlled by `AE_CONTAINER_CLI`).
-- When Caddy runs in a container, upstreams with 127.0.0.1 are rewritten to `host.docker.internal`.
+- When Caddy runs in a container, loopback upstreams are rewritten to the host alias: `host.docker.internal` (Docker) or `host.containers.internal` (Podman).
+- Optional active health checks can be enabled with `AE_CADDY_ACTIVE_HEALTH=1` when readiness probe is configured.

 ## Health

 - HTTP probe: GET `http://<replica.endpoint><path>`; success is 2xx.
+- TCP probe: attempts a TCP connection to the declared port.
+- Exec probe: runs a command inside the container and checks exit code 0.
 - Initial delay honored using container `StartedAt`.
 - Liveness defaults to true when unspecified; readiness defaults to container state when unspecified.
 - `HealthReport` aggregates per‑replica `ready/live` and messages.